 Individual Lessons Rates

-I am presently teaching online only through Zoom or Skype.
+I am presently teaching in person and on Zoom.
 My normal rate is $150 an hour but if you are suffering hardship due to the Covid-19 pandemic please contact me and I’ll see what I can arrange.
-I am an experienced online teacher so even during this difficult time I feel I can offer the student the same experience they would have in person.
-Please reach out to me if you need help with your breathing, speaking voice or singing and STAY SAFE!
+For production companies I charge $250 to $400.
+I am an experienced online teacher so I can offer the student the same experience they would have in person.
+Please reach out to me if you need help with your breathing, speaking or singing voice and STAY SAFE!
 I am here for you.

 Call 310 200-0506 for more information or email email@example.com